What is a Facelift?

 Yes, a second facelift can certainly be performed, to improve recurrent looseness in the cheeks, jawline or neck.
 In general, the second facelift is about carefully tailoring the skin and soft tissues – less skin is removed the second time than the first time.

 Wouldn’t it be nice if you could get a surgical result without surgery?
 Unfortunately, we’re not quite there yet – there is no substitute for a well done facelift.
+It is, by far, the most powerful method we have.
 Other methods, such as fillers or fat grafting, Ulthera, and radiofrequency, can be used to restore some of the youthful features, but aren’t even close to the level of correction that a facelift can do in terms of repositioning tissues that have fallen, or tightening tissues that have loosened.

 Some physicians will call the use of fillers in large volumes in the face a “liquid facelift”.
 Fillers restore volume, but don’t tighten or lift tissues.
 And most fillers are temporary, and need to be repeated every 6 months or so.

-With the techniques that Dr. Fiala uses, most people get a 8-10 year period of improvement, give or take.
+With the techniques that Dr. Fiala and Dr. Rhee use, most people get a 8-10 year period of improvement, give or take.
 Even when the facelift relaxes a bit, you’ll still continue to look better than if you hadn’t had the operation, and better than your unoperated friends and colleagues.

 You would need to quit for 2 months prior to surgery.
 The facelift is one of the operations that is very sensitive to the effects of smoking.
 Studies show a hugely increased complication rate in active smokers.

-Dr. Fiala is one of the few plastic surgeons in Central Florida to have completed a year of additional fellowship training specializing in the facelift operation, with master plastic surgeon Dr. Jack Owsley, in San Francisco, California.
-This gives Dr. Fiala a unique background and level of experience with the details of the Extended SMAS facelift procedure.
+Fiala Aesthetics is one of the few plastic surgery practices in Central Florida where each surgeon has completed a year of additional fellowship training specializing in the facelift operation.
+For Dr Fiala, it was with master plastic surgeon Dr. Jack Owsley, in San Francisco, California.
+For Dr. Rhee, it was with the renowned Dr. James Grotting, in Birmingham, Alabama.
+This gives our surgeons a unique background and level of experience with the details of the facelift procedure.
+We know faces!